 The largest portion of YouTube users, 39.5%, are in the 25- to 44-year-old range.

 In comparison, users aged 18 to 24 make up 15.8% of the platform’s audience.
-Additionally, 19.4% of YouTube users are over the age of 55.
+Additionally, 19.4% of YouTube users are aged 55 or older.
 This data highlights the platform’s broad appeal across various age groups.

 Here is a table displaying the distribution of YouTube users by age group: